nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 27 - The Fuel.md

 ### Scene 3: The Plan

 - **Key Event:** The tribe builds a superconducting cable from copper, gold, and ceramic to tap the volcano's energy.
-  - _Key Dialog:_ **Angelica Vance:** "We need to plug into the planet.
+  - _Key Dialog:_ **Angelica Ward:** "We need to plug into the planet.
 We are going to give the world a transfusion."

 ---

 ### Scene 4: The Risk

 - **Key Event:** Angelica recognizes the danger of the volcano erupting but proceeds with the tap as their only hope.
-  - _Key Dialog:_ **Angelica Vance:** "If we tap it wrong, we blow the top off the mountain. ...
+  - _Key Dialog:_ **Angelica Ward:** "If we tap it wrong, we blow the top off the mountain. ...
 But if we don't, we die here.
 Let's do it."

 ---